Bimbo Akintola: Early life and education

-Akintola was born on 5 May 1970 to a father from Oyo State and a mother from Edo State.
+Akintola was born on 5 May 1973 to a father from Oyo State and a mother from Edo State, Nigeria.
 She studied at Maryland Convent Private School in Lagos State.
 She proceeded to Command Day Secondary School, Lagos.
 She earned a degree in Theater Arts from University of Ibadan.

 Early life

 A family of six includes Abimbola as the third child.
-She began portraying a student alongside her peers for the school's end-of-year theater events, encouraged by her mother's encouragement.
-Her enthusiasm for performing intensified as she participated in more plays, eventually becoming second nature.
+She began portraying a student alongside her peers for the school's end-of-year theater events, encouraged by her mother.
+Her enthusiasm for performing intensified as she participated in more plays, eventually becoming a second nature.

 She was raised in Maryland, Lagos, where she received her elementary education at Maryland Convent Private School and her secondary school at Command Day School, also in Lagos.
 She completed her undergraduate studies in theatre arts at the University of Ibadan.
 The actress used to perform every weekend with the late Jaiye Aboderin at a club called Divine on Allen Avenue in Lagos when she was still in school.

-Personal life

-Celebrities that Bimbo has dated include actor Yemi Blaq, and musician Dede Mabiaku.
-Before they started dating, Bimbo and Mabiaku were friends for two years.
-However, they later broke up amicably.